linode/docs/docs/guides/applications/cloud-storage/how-to-install-nextcloud-on-ubuntu-22-04/index.md

            - distribution: Ubuntu 22.04
 ---

-[Nextcloud](https://nextcloud.com/) is a free open source application for storing and sharing files.
+[Nextcloud](https://nextcloud.com/) is a free and open source application for storing and sharing files.
 It allows approved users to access documents and pictures online from a central location.
 Nextcloud is considered a strong alternative to Dropbox and Google Drive.
-This guide explains how to download, install, and configure Nextcloud on Ubuntu 22.04.
+This guide explains how to download, install, and configure Nextcloud on Ubuntu 22.04 LTS.
 It also explains how to configure an Ubuntu LAMP stack to support Nextcloud.

 ## What is Nextcloud?

 Nextcloud advertises itself as a safe home for user data and documents.
 Developed with an open source philosophy in mind, Nextcloud provides users with much more control and flexibility than the alternatives.
-Some of the main advantages of Nextcloud are as follows:
+Some of the main advantages of Nextcloud include:

 -   Users can host documents on their own server and do not have to rely on other vendors for hosting.
-- Nextcloud features finely-grained file access control and sharing controls, along with workflow and audit logs.
+-   Finely-grained file access and sharing controls, along with workflow and audit logs.
-- It includes a full-text search engine that can query the entire collection of files.
+-   Included full-text search engine that can query the entire collection of files.
-- It is able to monitor and record all data exchanges and communications.
-Nextcloud offers end-to-end client side encryption and key handling.
+-   Able to monitor and record all data exchanges and communications.
+-   Offers end-to-end client side encryption and key handling.
-- Nextcloud includes real-time notifications, comments, and multi-user editing.
+-   Includes real-time notifications, comments, and multi-user editing.
-- Nextcloud prioritizes security through third-party reviews and a well-funded Security Bug Bounty program.
+-   Prioritizes security through third-party reviews and a well-funded Security Bug Bounty program.
-- Nextcloud works together with the developer and user communities to develop, optimize, and test new features.
+-   Works together with the developer and user communities to develop, optimize, and test new features.
-- Nextcloud has an [app store](https://apps.nextcloud.com/) where users can download additional extensions and customizations.
+-   Has an [app store](https://apps.nextcloud.com/) where users can download additional extensions and customizations.

 See the [Nextcloud feature comparison](https://nextcloud.com/compare/) for a more complete analysis.
 For complete information on how to use Nextcloud, consult the [Nextcloud product documentation](https://docs.nextcloud.com/server/24/admin_manual/contents.html).